 Dating back to 1921, the Bilheimer Capitol Theatre is one of the city’s most impressive architectural landmarks.
 The theater is built in a stunning Art Deco style.
 Its unique design contrasts with downtown’s normally subdued architectural scene.

 And the Capitol Theatre isn’t just a pretty face.
 Aside from its architecture, it regularly features shows from world-class comedians and musicians.
-Check the theater’s events schedule to see if there are any acts playing when you’re passing through.
+Check the theater’s events schedule to see if any acts are playing when you’re passing through.

 Busch Gardens Tampa Bay